Lloyd Hall (Bremerhaven): Background

 With the construction of Kaiserhafen I–III docks from 1872 to 1909 and after the construction of the Kaiser lock in 1897, the then largest express steamers of Norddeutscher Lloyd were able to call at the Bremerhaven ports again.
 At the same time, the Lloyd Hall was completed at the base of the wharf on the western quay of the Kaiser lock in order to accommodate the increased passenger load.

 The second Lloyd Hall was designed and built by the contractor and architect Bernhard Scheller.
 It had several waiting rooms, a customs and baggage hall and the telegraph station.
-From the covered platform, the upper cabin classes by boat at the boat, which was anchored in the and ready to depart.
-Most of the emigrants on the "between deck" and had already boarded at Kaiserhafen III.
+From the covered platform, the upper cabin classes embarked by boat to the ship, which was otherwise ready to depart.
+Most of the emigrants on the "between deck" had already boarded at Kaiserhafen III.

-On July 27, 1900, Kaiser Wilhelm II gave his well-known "Hun Speech" in front of the Lloyd Hall at of the farewell of the German East Asian Expeditionary Force (China-Expedition) to suppress the Boxer Rebellion in Imperial China.
+On July 27, 1900, Kaiser Wilhelm II gave his well-known "Hun Speech" in front of the Lloyd Hall at the send off of the German East Asian Expeditionary Force (China-Expedition) to suppress the Boxer Rebellion in Imperial China.
 The speech was seen by many as a failure.